 • Adequate physical locations for the new office were secured.
 Our immigration attorneys in the US can help you with this issue;

 • The employee has been working as an executive or manager for one full year in the last three years before filing the visa application; and

 • The new office in US will ensure an executive or managerial job within one year after the L-1 visa approval.

 If you are interested in USA citizenship, you can send your questions to our lawyers.
 Due to the rising incidence of marriage fraud in visa applications, USCIS gives these visa cases extra attention.
 Learn how to submit an application for a spouse visa to the US from our immigration specialists.
 Protect yourself and your life partner by using specialized services that enable you both to live here legally.

 Duration of Stay in the US

-Employees who are qualified and come to the US to open a new office can initially stay in the US with the visa for intra-company transfer for maximum one year.
+Employees who are qualified and come to the US to open a new office can initially stay in the US with a visa for intra-company transfer for a maximum of one year.
 All the other employees who are qualified can initially stay in the country for up to three years.
-For intra-company transfer visa holders, requests for stay extensions could be issued in increments of maximum two supplementary years, until the visa holder stayed for up to seven years in the US.
+For L-1 intra-company transfer visa holders, requests for stay extensions could be issued in increments of maximum of two supplementary years, until the visa holder stayed for up to seven years in the US.

-We are qualified immigration lawyers in Miami.
+We are qualified immigration lawyers in the United States and we can help you apply a for residence permit in USA.
 If you need to know more about this type of visa, please contact us.